 Any change to string tension may affect neck relief, indirectly affecting action and intonation.
 The longer you leave the guitar, the longer it may take to settle back into standard tuning.

 It can also depend on the amount of string tension being applied.
 For example, open E and open A require a number of strings to be tuned higher than normal, placing additional stress on the neck.

 If you plan on playing in an alternate tuning regularly, consider dedicating one of your guitars to that particular tuning and try the following:

 - Use thick gauge strings (if detuning)

-- If you plan on playing exclusively in a specific alternate tuning such as Nashville, you may need to make slight adjustments to your nut grooves, or replace the nut completely to cater for the lighter gauge strings. *Note.
+- If you plan on playing exclusively in a specific alternate tuning such as Nashville, you may need to make slight adjustments to your nut grooves or replace the nut completely to cater to the lighter gauge strings. *Note.
 This is a specialized job and requires the skills of a professional e.g. a luthier.

 - Store the guitar in a hard case, as changes in string tension, combined with humidity may result in physical changes to the guitar.

 One of the main advantages to using a dedicated guitar is the fact that you won’t constantly be adjusting the amount of tension the strings place on the neck, not to mention the sheer inconvenience of re-tuning the guitar regularly.

 Consider Joni Mitchell, who is thought to have used over 50 different tunings throughout her career.
 At one stage she stopped touring as a result, no doubt due to either needing too many guitars on stage or the extended breaks between songs required.

 Alternate tunings have been incorporated into many different styles of music.
 This includes, but is not limited to: